mrkaleArduinoLib/gbj_bh1750/README.md

 <a id="power"></a>
 ## powerOn(), powerDown()
 #### Description
-The particular method either activates (wakes up) or deactivates (sleeps) a sensor.
+The particular method either activates (wakes up) or deactivates (sleeps down) a sensor.
-In active state a sensor waits for the measurement command.
+- In active state a sensor waits for the measurement command.
-In sleeping state a sensor has minimal power consumption.
+- In sleeping state a sensor has minimal power consumption.

 #### Syntax
     uint8_t powerOn();